HangarMC/Hangar/README.md

 ### Notes
 * The Spring Boot configuration file that is used by this environment is located at `Hangar/src/main/resources/application.yml`
 * The fake user settings are located in the application.yml file under `fake-user`.
+* Without HangarAuth, you should also disable sso under `use-sso`.

 ## Hangar Auth (not recommended, complicated, requires like 6 more docker containers)
 Fork this project and fork/clone [HangarAuth].
 Ensure they are sibling directories in your file system.